jdussouillez/quarkus-db-grpc-streaming/README.md

 **Fix: streaming is not automatic, we have to explicitelly tell the statement to stream the result.
 Use branch [`streaming-fix`](https://github.com/jdussouillez/quarkus-db-grpc-streaming) for a working streaming server.
 [Fix commit](https://github.com/jdussouillez/quarkus-db-grpc-streaming/commit/dfa03d5e926c462ed5dc745f178dab7ed8d59884)**

+**This branch is a test to check if R2DBC and Quarkus-jooq streams (our old implementation).
+It does stream.**

 -----

 The client opens a gRPC connection to the server to fetch some data (from a database).
 Then the client persists those data into its own database.